Poster

 West Ballroom A-D #7200

-Abstract: In-context learning (ICL) refers to a remarkable capability of pre-trained large language models, which can learn a new task given a few examples during inference.
-However, theoretical understanding of in-context learning is largely under-explored, particularly whether transformers can be trained to generalize to unseen examples in a prompt, which will require the model to acquire the contextual knowledge of the prompt for generalization.
+In-context learning (ICL) refers to a remarkable capability of pretrained large language models, which can learn a new task given a few examples during inference.
+However, theoretical understanding of ICL is largely under-explored, particularly whether transformers can be trained to generalize to unseen examples in a prompt, which will require the model to acquire contextual knowledge of the prompt for generalization.
 This paper investigates the training dynamics of transformers by gradient descent through the lens of non-linear regression tasks.
-The contextual generalization here can be attained via the in-context learning of the template function for each task, where all template functions lie in a linear space with $m$ basis functions.
-We analyze the training dynamics of multi-head transformers to {in-contextly} predict unlabeled inputs given partially labeled prompts where the labels contain Gaussian noise and there may be only a few examples in each prompt which are not sufficient to determine the template.
-We show that the training loss for a shallow multi-head transformer converge linearly to a global minimum.
-Moreover, the transformer effectively learns to perform ridge regression.
-To our knowledge, this study is the first of showing that transformers can learn contextual (i.e., template) information to generalize to unseen examples when prompts contain only a small number of query-answer pairs.
+The contextual generalization here can be attained via learning the template function for each task in-context, where all template functions lie in a linear space with $m$ basis functions.
+We analyze the training dynamics of one-layer multi-head transformers to {in-contextly} predict unlabeled inputs given partially labeled prompts, where the labels contain Gaussian noise and the number of examples in each prompt are not sufficient to determine the template.
+Under mild assumptions, we show that the training loss for a one-layer multi-head transformer converges linearly to a global minimum.
+Moreover, the transformer effectively learns to perform ridge regression over the basis functions.
+To our knowledge, this study is the first provable demonstration that transformers can learn contextual (i.e., template) information to generalize to both unseen examples and tasks when prompts contain only a small number of query-answer pairs.

 Live content is unavailable.
 Log in and register to view live content